 I am sure that I even saw a few skips of joy in her feet as she left the table to get started on her letter.

 If you’re thinking “I can do that!”, here’s how you can help:

-- Volunteer: Additional people are needed to help expand the number of monthly visits to Nyer Urness House and to serve more locations like Ballard Food Bank, the community dinners at Oddfellows Lodge on Tuesdays and under the Ballard Bridge where Stone Soup Group serves food on Sundays.
+- Volunteer: Additional people are needed to help expand the number of monthly visits to Nyer Urness House and to serve more locations like Ballard Food Bank, The Bridge Care Center the new Urban Rest Stop in Ballard or under the Ballard Bridge where Stone Soup Group serves food on Sundays.